 Secondhand marijuana smoke contains many of the same chemicals as secondhand tobacco smoke, making it similarly harmful for your baby.
 If you use edibles, there’s also the chance that your baby could find and eat them.

 “Nausea in pregnancy is usually temporary and gets better in the second trimester for most people,” Dr. Richardson said.
 “But there are some natural remedies that can help reduce your discomfort.”

 Here are a few home remedies that can help with morning sickness:

 - Ginger – Anything with ginger can help you feel better naturally.
 I tell my patients to give ginger ale, ginger tea and ginger candies a try.

-- The B.R.A.T. diet – Bananas, rice, applesauce and toast are bland and easy to digest.
+- The B.R.A.T. diet – Bananas, rice, applesauce, and toast have more mellow flavors and are easy to digest.

 Don’t be shy about talking with your doctor or clinician about how you’re feeling.
 If you regularly use marijuana and want to quit, they can help you find support systems.
 And if you are thinking about getting pregnant, now is a good time to quit.
 Marijuana stays in your system for a month or sometimes longer.

 If you’re looking for support in quitting marijuana or other substances before, during or after your pregnancy, contact your doctor or clinician and ask about the Healthy Beginnings program offered through HealthPartners and Park Nicollet.